What is the Wisbech High Street Project?

 Who is involved in the Wisbech High Street Project?

 A Core Team was established in 2013 as the main working group for the project and will continue to be so throughout the delivery phase.
 The Core Team includes the Project Champion, Project Sponsor, FDC officers, The Wisbech Society, Historic England, Townscape Heritage Project Officer and specialist advisors as required.
 The team meets every 2 months.

 An extensive Consultative Group was formed at the start of 2014 in order to embed the project within the local community and secure community ownership, particularly in relation to the heritage-related activities the project will deliver.

 What else is happening as part of the project?

 There is also an exciting Activity Plan to accompany the capital investment being made on the High Street which will provide an opportunity for community engagement in heritage-related activities.
 The project will deliver these activities over 4 years which include traditional construction skills training, archaeological investigation, photography, exhibitions and open days as well as close involvement with community groups and schools to promote heritage learning.
-More information on how to get involved can be found on the website (www.highstreetwisbech.org.uk).
+More information on how to get involved can be found on the Activities area of the website.

 What are the timescales?

-Other works which have been already been approved and are being funded by the High Street Project include residential conversion and new shop fronts at 13-17 High Street which should begin in early-mid 2018.
+Works which have been already been approved and are being funded by the High Street Project include residential conversion and new shop fronts at 13-17 High Street.

 What long-term benefits will the Wisbech High Street Project bring to the community?